 About / Bio

 Before my solo records, I led the roots-rock group, The Copperheads, for twelve years.
-My goal then was to mix Country and R&B (I'm still doing this to some extent, only with slinkier grooves).
+My goal then was to mix Country and R&B (I’m still soing this, basically).
+We produced three LPs, Country & Blues Revue, Cold Mississippi, and This Train Is Gainin’.

-The Copperheads played shows with Junior Brown, Chris Scruggs, Rosie Flores, The Iguanas, Randy Weeks, Charlie Robison, Shooter Jennings, Ty Herndon, Jack Ingram, and the mighty Oak Ridge Boys.
+The Copperheads played shows with Junior Brown, Chris Scruggs, Rosie Flores, The Iguanas, Randy Weeks, Charlie Robison, Shooter Jennings, Ty Herndon, Jack Ingram, and the Oak Ridge Boys.

 Clark Adams